pmndrs/react-three-fiber/readme.md

 <a href="https://docs.pmnd.rs/react-three-fiber/getting-started/examples"><img src="/docs/banner-r3f.jpg" /></a>

+> [!WARNING]
+> R3F v8 is not compatible with React 19 or Next 15, which uses React 19.
+Use the R3F v9 RC instead which can be installed with `@react-three/fiber@rc`.

+> [!NOTE]
+> While we work on R3F v9 you can track compatibility of different libraries and common workarounds [here](https://github.com/verekia/three-gpu-ecosystem-tests).

 react-three-fiber is a <a href="https://reactjs.org/docs/codebase-overview.html#renderers">React renderer</a> for threejs.

 Build your scene declaratively with re-usable, self-contained components that react to state, are readily interactive and can participate in React's ecosystem.